- Truly unique adventure to reveals the hidden beauties of Bali

 - Visiting traditional villages, spectacular temples, coffee plantations and some hidden places

 - Flexible cycling tracks that accommodate all level of ages and skills

 - Top-class routes, high quality equipments, fun & professional guides, excellent services

 - Join us for the most wonderful and memorable cycling experiences

 This page contains collection of testimonies written by our clients in 2012.
-They shared their reviews, feedbacks, opinions and experiences they had during the cycling trips with Bali Hai Bike Tours which are very useful for us in term of our service improvement in the future and hopefully will be also useful for you as a reference guide.
+They shared their reviews, feedbacks, opinions and experiences they had during the trips with Bali Hai Adventure Tours which are very useful for us in term of our service improvement in the future and hopefully will be also useful for you as a reference guide.